 [Note (August 2022): while researching on another matter, I came across a methodology called Adaptive Software Development, which from its description sounds very similar to the concepts about to be presented and practiced in this chapter and in The Winding Road series.]

 Every non-final design must be divided into Deliverables.

 Deliverables have expected deadlines, the one we set our customer’s expectation by, and commit to.
 Deliverable type can be divide to two, according who the customer is:

 - User Story – a change expected and accepted by an external customer, such as end users, customers, API consumers, etc.

-- Technical Task – a change expected and accepted by an internal customer (the complementary of User Story) such as other team members, other R&D teams, Customer Success, etc. In Jira terminology it is plainly called Task.
+- Technical Task – a change expected and accepted by an internal customer such as other team members, other R&D teams, Customer Success, etc. In Jira terminology it is plainly called Task.

-Notice the border between internal and external varies.
+Notice the border varies between internal values and external ones.
 One team’s external customer may be another team.
-For that other team, the external customer could be the end user.
+For another team, the external customer could be the end user.

 By definition, Technical Tasks do not have external customer value.
-Some of them do enable a specific User Story, which is a more concrete term than indirect external value.
+Some of them are a prerequisite for a User Story, an indirect enabler for a customer value.
 For example, some new feature (User Story) would require an entire new database with 20 schemas (a prerequisite Technical Task).
-Both should eventually fit into a single Sprint.
+Both should fit into a single Sprint.
 If it really isn’t possible, no more than two consecutive Sprints.
-Because feedback is a must.
+Because Feedback is a must.